andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 }
 ```

 The `request.on()` method catches the `close` request and executes the `closeConnection()` function.
-The `closeConnection()` method invoke the `response.end()` method to close the HTTP connection.
+The `closeConnection()` method invokes the `response.end()` method to close the HTTP connection.
 It also checks if the connection is already closed: this situation may occur when multiple closing requests are sent by the client.

 Since our server event generators are scheduled by using `setTimeout()`, it could happen that an attempt to send an event to the client may be made after the connection has been closed, raising an exception.
 We can avoid this by checking if the connection is still active, as shown in the following example: